IBM-Cloud/docs/services/DevOpsInsights/index.md

 3. To add all of the {{site.data.keyword.DRA_short}} capabilities to your toolchain, select **Advanced** and make sure that the **Enable Developer Insights** check box is selected.
 To add Deployment Risk only, select **Default**.

 4. Click **Create Integration**.

 {{site.data.keyword.DRA_short}} is now available on your toolchain's Overview page.

-If you create a toolchain from a template that includes {{site.data.keyword.DRA_short}}, when you create the toolchain, ensure that **Advanced** is selected in the integration options.

 ## Using {{site.data.keyword.DRA_short}}
 {: #using}

 If your toolchain includes GitHub, GitLab, or JIRA, {{site.data.keyword.DRA_short}} automatically provides you with information about your codebase and team after some initial data gathering and analysis.
 If your toolchain does not include any of those integrations, add one of them and then follow these steps:

 1. From your toolchain's Overview page, click **{{site.data.keyword.DRA_short}}**.

 2. From the left navigation, click **Team Dynamics** or **Developer Insights** and then choose a data category.

 3. Explore your project's data by viewing the dashboards in the data category.
 If you want to know more about a graph or what you might do with its information, click **Information** or **Guidance**.

 After you explore Team Dynamics and Developer Insights, [configure Deployment Risk](/docs/services/DevOpsInsights/insights_risk.html) to help you enforce code quality.
 Deployment Risk is compatible with both the {{site.data.keyword.contdelivery_short}} pipeline and Jenkins.